Exemplifi/api-search/README.md

 ### Search Logic

-- Minimum 3 characters required to trigger search
+- Minimum 1 character required to trigger search
 - Case-insensitive matching on phrase and subtext
 - Results filtered client-side for performance
 - Previous results cached for better UX